11 Best FREE Things to do in Duluth, MN This Summer

 1. Experience Lake Superior

-The best free thing to do in Duluth, Minnesota is to experience the majestic Lake Superior.
+The best free thing to do in Duluth, Minnesota is to experience Lake Superior.

 After all, you don’t need to purchase anything in order to dip your toes into this natural beauty!